ThibaultLatrille/SelCoeff/README.md

 pip3 install snakemake scipy numpy matplotlib pandas ete3 bio statsmodels --user
 ```

+### Datasets
+The datasets required to run the snakemake pipeline can be downloaded at https://doi.org/10.5281/zenodo.7878954.

 ### Run global analysis contrasting polymorphism and divergence